open-contracting-extensions/european-union/docs/index.md

 * [Directive 2014/25/EU](https://eur-lex.europa.eu/eli/dir/2014/25/oj) on procurement by entities operating in the water, energy, transport and postal services sectors
 * [Regulation (EC) No 1370/2007](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A02007R1370-20171224)

-The secondary legislation includes the [Commission Implementing Regulation (EU) 2015/1986](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R1986), which establishes standard forms for the publication of procurement notices.
+The secondary legislation includes the [Commission Implementing Regulation (EU) 2019/1780](https://eur-lex.europa.eu/eli/reg_impl/2019/1780/oj) (eForms), which establishes standard forms for the publication of procurement notices, and repeals the earlier [Commission Implementing Regulation (EU) 2015/1986](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R1986).

 This guidance does not cover: